History of Milton Keynes: Milton Keynes Development Corporation: designing a city for 250,000 people

 The designers were determined to learn from the mistakes made in the earlier new towns and revisit the Garden City ideals.
-They set in place the characteristic grid roads that run between districts, the Redway system of independent cycle/pedestrian paths, and the intensive planting, lakes and parkland that are so appreciated today.
-Central Milton Keynes was not intended to be a traditional town centre but a business and shopping district that supplemented the Local Centres in most of the Grid Squares.
+They set in place the characteristic grid roads that run between (rather than through) neighbourhoods and thus the neighbourhoods delineated by them, the Redway system of independent cycle/pedestrian paths, and the intensive planting, lakes and parkland that are so appreciated today.
+Central Milton Keynes was not intended to be a traditional town centre but a business and shopping district that supplemented the local centres (some new, some original village and town centres) in most of the Grid Squares.
 This non-hierarchical devolved city plan was a departure from the English New Towns tradition and envisaged a wide range of industry and diversity of housing styles and tenures across the city.
 The radical grid plan was inspired by the work of Californian urban theorist Melvin M Webber (1921–2006), described by the founding architect of Milton Keynes, Derek Walker, as the city's "father".
 Webber thought that telecommunications meant that the old idea of a city as a concentric cluster was out of date and that cities that enabled people to travel around them readily would be the thing of the future, achieving "community without propinquity" for residents.

 From its establishment in 1967 to its abolition in 1992, the Milton Keynes Development Corporation created by far the largest and thus most ambitious of the British new towns.
 Many of Britain's most acclaimed building and landscape architects contributed to what was to be a showpiece of British design.
 Unlike previous new towns, Milton Keynes has a majority of privately funded development but, during the MKDC years, these developments were subject to an exacting design brief in line with the design principles laid out in The Plan for Milton Keynes.